ptfonseca/ISEG-beamer-templates/README.md

 ### Customization

-I made most of the customizations on scripts that are called from the main tex file so that you only have to edit **presentation.tex**.
-Compiling this file will render a presentation in pdf format called **presentation.pdf**.
+I made most of the customizations on scripts that are called from the main tex file so that you only have to edit presentation.tex.
+Compiling this file will render a presentation in pdf format called presentation.pdf.
 You can find both these files in the template's main folder.

 In the **presentation.tex** file you need to edit the *title* and *author* fields.
 Uncomment the *subtitle* field in case you want to use it.